sahilsian/golux/README.md

-# Circus - In Development
+# Golux - In Development

-Circus is a TypeScript framework that provides an event-driven runtime for UI components.
+Golux is a TypeScript framework that provides an event-driven runtime for UI components.